beeware/briefcase/docs/tutorial/tutorial-1.rst

-Tutorial 1 - Fahrenheit to Celcius
+Tutorial 1 - Fahrenheit to Celsius
 ==================================

 In this tutorial we will make your application do something interesting.